 worked many jobs (musical and otherwise), played with a variety of groups, and through a variety of trials, gradually worked his way up the country music ladder to recognition.
 (A good account of these years can be found in the Bear Family box set liner notes, written by

-was exempted from military service due to his old leg injury, and during the war he began playing guitar in various bands around Mobile, AL, and also started singing and writing songs.
+was exempted from military service due to his old leg injury, and during World War II he began playing guitar in various bands around Mobile, Alabama, and also started singing and writing songs.
 His vocal style was originally influenced by Ernest Tubb

 , but he later began developing his own approach to singing.
-Late in World War II, he joined Jimmy Swan
+Late in the War, he joined Jimmy Swan

 's dance band as a guitarist -- whose ranks included Hank Williams